RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    /a/path/to/fileM    23 14.5
    /a/other/path/fileZ 12 11.2
    /a/path/to/fileS     1  2.2
-   < remaining lines are cut >
+   ... remaining lines ...

-Then in the Slurm submit script a user can request 20 array tasks (same number as the number of parameters lines in the created file) and provide the needed parameter for each task as:
+Then in the Slurm submit script a user can request 20 array tasks (same number as the number of lines in the created file) and provide the needed parameters for each task as:

 .. code-block:: bash